Cascadia

 Iquitos

-Traction is facilitating a long-term collaborative program called InterACTION Labs | Iquitos - a transdisciplinary partnership between Claverito, the Centro de Investigaciones Tecnológicas Biomédicas y Medioambientales, the University of Washington, Penn State University, the Universidad Nacional de la Amazonia Peruana, the Universidad Nacional Mayor de San Marcos, and 90+ faculty, students and professionals from 8 research centers in Peru and the U.S. representing 26 different disciplines - which implements yearly participatory built environment interventions and follows changes in human and ecological health in Claverito over time.
-Projects include household floating gardens, a waterfront park with community center, a school garden, and education programs.
+In the zona inundable, Traction is facilitating a long-term collaborative program called InterACTION Labs Iquitos - a transdisciplinary partnership between the floodplain community of Claverito, the Centro de Investigaciones Technológicas, Biomédicas y Medioambientales, the University of Washington, Penn State University, the Universidad Nacional de la Amazonia Peruana, the Universidad Nacional Mayor de San Marcos, and involves 120+ professionals, faculty and students from 8 research centers in Peru and the U.S. representing 26 different disciplines - to improve built environment conditions, understand and measure One Health connections between humans, animals, plants and the environment, and advocate for traditionally designed amphibious communities.
+In the tierra firma, Traction supported a school garden, composting program, and house for homeless seniors with dementia.
+These programs also support the InterACTION Fellows and Scholars program, the One Health Scholars program, and the NIH Fogarty Global Health Research Scholars and Fellows program for students and young professionals, and regular Health and Environment education programs for community members.

 Publications